eclipse-ditto/ditto/documentation/src/main/resources/_posts/2018-01-12-milestone-announcement-010-M3.md

 Try it out and share your experience.

-The sandbox does not yet start the new AMQP-bridge in order to connect to Hono; we will work on that soon.
+The sandbox does not yet start the new Connectivity in order to connect to Hono; we will work on that soon.

 ## Artifacts